mfontenot/mfontenot.github.io_bak/index.md

 	*I tried Insomnia for a few weeks and it sent my ids and secrets when I went to share some requests, then immediately switched back to Postman 😉.
-Postman will also share ids/secrets unless you use variables in your requests. (maybe Insomnia does too 🤷‍♂️)
+Postman will also share ids/secrets unless you use variables in your requests. (maybe Insomnia has this too 🤷‍♂️)

 {% endraw %}